DSAISummerCamp/dscamp_public/Random Numbers and GAN/README.md

 # Project: Random Numbers and GAN

-Step 1 (30 mins): open the "python topics summary.docx" with students and give a overview about the topics they are going to learn.
-Help the students to have a leetcode free account for the  practice problems.

-Step 2 (45 mins): open the "Python Class 1.ipynb" by google colab.
-Go over the codes and topics with students.
-Ask students to solve the selected problems from leetcode.
+Step 1 (80 mins): open the "RandomNumber.pptx" with students.
+Go over the PPT with students.
+At the same time, open the code in "Random numbers.ipynb" in google colab with students and introduce how to generate different distributions in python by examples.

-Step 3 (45 mins): open the "Python Class 2.ipynb" by google colab.
-Go over the codes and topics with students.
-Ask students to solve the selected problems from leetcode.
+Step 2 (45 mins): open "style_transfer.ipynb" in google colab, and go over the code for style transfer.
+Ask the students to generate their own pictures using the provided code.

-Step 4 (30 mins): final project-a competition on leetcode for the leap year problem.
-After the competioin, share "leap year solution.ipynb" with students.
+Step 3 (20 mins): Share the youtube vedios on the page 16 in "RandomNumber.pptx" to give the student an overview about the image generation.